PeachScript/vue-infinite-loading/docs/guide/start-with-hn.md

 # Start With Hacker News

-As the first step in learning this plugin, we will create a infinite scroll version of the [Hacker News](https://news.ycombinator.com/).
+As the first step in learning how to use this plugin, we will create an infinite scrolling version of [Hacker News](https://news.ycombinator.com/).

-Firstly, we need to write template, it similar to this (ommited unimportant code):
+Firstly, we need to write a template, which is similar to this (ommited unimportant code):

 ``` html {9}
 <header>